1. DDS textures use less memory

 2. Lumion 6.5 and newer

-2.1: To save a .DDS BC7 texture, you'll need to install the Intelworks DDS plug-in for Adobe Photoshop.
+2.1: To save a .DDS BC7 texture, you'll need to install one of the following plug-ins for Photoshop:

-2.2: If your texture contains an alpha channel, it's very important that there is a Background layer in the Photoshop file before you save the .DDS BC7 texture - otherwise, the exporter will skip the alpha channel.
+2.2: If your texture contains an alpha channel, it is very important that there is a Background layer in the Photoshop file before you save the .DDS BC7 texture - otherwise, the exporter will skip the alpha channel.

 3. Lumion 6.3 and older